arcade-group/Handbook/agent-cloud-docs.md

 *Build a data-to-insight machine that can deliver improved returns, institutional grade tracking, and performance reporting — all run on low cost, scalable, managed cloud infrastructure.
 With the latest AI models integrated to remove toil, provide contextual analysis, and highlight insights.*

-*Our OODA Loop: Signals Collection ⇢ Sense Making ⇢ Decisioning (Alpha Generation).
-We need to be in the Top 0.1% of each step and consistently execute them well to be successful.*
+*Our OODA Loop: Research ⇢ Company Selection.
+Portfolio Construction ⇢ Refinement ⇢ Deployment ⇢ Signals Collection ⇢ Sense Making ⇢ Decisioning*

+*We seek to generate alpha in every one of those steps.
+To do that, we need to be in the top 10% of our peers at step of our process.*

 **Sections:**